Jm0091/AuthMaster-A-Secure-CRUD-System-with-CodeIgniter/README.md

-# AuthMaster- A Secure CRUD System with CodeIgniter 🚀
+# AuthMaster - A Secure CRUD System with CodeIgniter 🚀

 🔧 Built using **CodeIgniter | Custom Libraries | PHP**
 </br>This project demonstrates a fully functional CRUD (Create, Read, Update, Delete) application with user authentication, leveraging CodeIgniter's lightweight PHP framework.
 Designed to handle everything from user login and account management to role-based access controls (ACL).